 Welcome back!
-I hope you had a lovely Easter, I’m sure the children are refreshed and ready to embrace their learning as we are now starting our Summer term in Sycamore class!
+I hope you had a lovely Summer, I’m sure the children are refreshed and ready to embrace their learning as we are now starting our first Autumn term in Sycamore class!

-In Maths, we will be very busy and working hard on decimals, fractions, statistics and geometry skills.
+In Maths, we will be very busy and working hard on our place value skills, learning to understand the value of 1000s, 100s, 10s and 1s.
+We will learn how to identify the value of a digit, and partition numbers appropriately.
+We will also be enhancing our knowledge of addition and subtraction this term.
 We will also continue to focus our times tables, it would be great if you could support the children at home with this.
 Times tables games are a fun way to improve skills and fluency.

 In English, we will be looking at a range of fiction and non-fiction texts, including some fun and enthusing poetry work.
-The class will also focusing on their spelling, handwriting, grammar and punctuation skills.
+We will be starting the term by focusing on journey stories.
+The class will also focus on their spelling, handwriting, grammar and punctuation skills.

-The children will have PE with our school sports coach every Tuesday afternoon and also on a Friday with Mr Rimmer.
+The children will have PE with Mr Rimmer every Wednesday afternoon and also on a Friday with myself.
 It would be best for the children bring their PE kit to school every Monday morning, and take home on a Friday.

 Homework will be given every Monday and will need to be returned by Friday.
-This will include one piece of English and Maths and weekly spellings.
+This will include English and Maths and weekly spellings.
 If you could read with your children at home a little each night, that would really support the children with their reading and writing.

-I am really looking forward to starting the new Summer term!
+I am really looking forward to starting the new Autumn term!
 If you have any queries, please feel free to come and see at the end of the school day.